enchant3dmango/lugvloei/README.md

 ## High-Level Architecture
 ![High-Level Architecture](docs/assets/hla.png)

+The project sets up a local data pipeline system orchestrated using Apache Airflow that runs inside Kubernetes in Docker (kind) cluster.

+1. Build & Deploy
+    - Helm manages the installation and configuration of all applications inside the kind cluster.
+    - The Apache Airflow custom docker image is built, tagged, and then pushed to kind-registry so that the kind cluster can pull the image.
+2. Orchestration
+    - Apache Airflow runs inside the kind cluster.
+    - Apache Airflow has its own PostgreSQL database to store its metadata (it's not the PostgreSQL in the [High-Level Architecture](#high-level-architecture)).
+Read more about the Apache Airflow database backend [here](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html).
+    - Apache Airflow uses gitSync to sync DAGs from GitHub.
+3. Data Pipeline
+    - The data pipeline extracts data from a PostgreSQL database that runs inside the kind cluster, uploads the data into Google Cloud Storage (GCS) as a JSON file, and then loads it to BigQuery.
+    - Python is used to execute the above processes.
+4. Logging
+    - Apache Airflow stores the DAG logs into GCS and notifies Slack.

 ## Setup & Installation
 ### Disclaimer
 :warning: I tested this setup guide only on macOS Sequoia 15.0.1.
 If you are using a different OS, you might need to adjust several things.